IATI/iati-registry-localdev/README.md

 --- | ---
 Description | The (new) IATI Registry is a CIAM system using a CRM ([SuiteCRM](https://github.com/salesagility/SuiteCRM)) to store IATI organisation and dataset information, and an identity service ([WSO2](https://github.com/wso2/product-is)).
 This repository contains various files to spin up a local development instance of the (new) IATI Registry and to generate fake data to put into the Registry for development and testing.
 Currently this just contains the CRM component.
 Website | None
-Related | To test the registry you will need to install the [IATI Registry SuiteCRM Extension](https://github.com/IATI/iati-registry-suitecrm-extension).<br />To interact with the SuiteCRM API using Python there is a Python library: [IATI SuiteCRM Python Library](https://github.com/IATI/iati-registry-libsuitecrm).
+Related | You will need a local copy of the SuiteCRM PHP files to run this development environment.<br />To interact with the SuiteCRM API using Python there is a Python library: [IATI SuiteCRM Python Library](https://github.com/IATI/iati-registry-libsuitecrm).
 Documentation | Rest of README.md
 Technical Issues | [GitHub issues page](https://github.com/IATI/iati-registry-suitecrm-extension/issues)
 Support | [IATI Support Website](https://iatistandard.org/en/guidance/get-support/)